lionelchg/NumMaths/NumSchemes/PDE/notes/hirsch_3.md

 #### High-resolution schemes and the concept of limiters

 1. Select a first-order monotone scheme (usually the upwind scheme), as reference.
 Express the high order scheme as the monotone scheme plus additional terms
-2. Multiply the additional terms by a limiting funciton $\Psi(r_i)$, expressed as a function of ratios of successive gradients.
+2. Multiply the additional terms by a limiting function $\Psi(r_i)$, expressed as a function of ratios of successive gradients.
 3. Express the monotonicity conditions to derive conditions on the limiters

 For example for a second order upwind scheme: